 To speed up the flight of the Jews, Muslims burned synagogues.
 As a result, most residents of the Jewish quarter were also forced to leave their homes and flee.
 So, by 1948, it was home to no more than 1,700 Jews who concentrated around the main synagogues.
 And their fear was great, although the British fenced the Jewish quarter, like a ghetto.

-«The mandate of the League of Nations: when the League of Nations granted the United Kingdom a mandate for Palestine in 1922, it explicitly stipulated that the Palestine Administration» would encourage, in cooperation with the Jewish Agency, the direct settlement of Jews on land, including state lands and lands unfit for cultivation, social goals «(art.
+2.«The mandate of the League of Nations: when the League of Nations granted the United Kingdom a mandate for Palestine in 1922, it explicitly stipulated that the Palestine Administration» would encourage, in cooperation with the Jewish Agency, the direct settlement of Jews on the land, including state lands and lands unfit for cultivation, social purposes «(art.
 6).

-«British policy, however, followed a different course, yielding to the extremist Arab opposition to the above-mentioned Mandate position.
-Of the approximately 750,000 dunams of cultivated state lands until 1949, the Arabs were allocated 350,000 or almost half, and to the Jews only 17,000 dunums.
-This clearly contradicted the terms of the mandate. «
+«British policy, however, followed a different course… Of the approximately 750,000 dunams of cultivated state lands until 1949, the Arabs were allocated 350,000 or almost half, and to the Jews only 17,000 dunums.
+This clearly contradicted the terms of the mandate”.

 «Possessing huge arrays, most of which they could not cultivate, these (Arab) owners began selling surplus land at speculative prices» … «hundreds of millions of dollars were paid by Jewish buyers to Arab landowners … (Report of the Royal Commission on Palestine, 1937)».

-«The work of Israeli economist Jacob Metser shows that the Arab sector of Mandate Palestine has been intensively developing: the average growth rate was 4.5% per year (which is lower than the growth rate in the Jewish sector but higher than the global rates and rates in neighboring Arab countries), and The peak of this growth occurred precisely at the beginning of the 30s».
+«The work of Israeli economist Jacob Metser shows that the Arab sector of Mandate Palestine has been intensively developing: the average growth rate was 4.5% per year (which is lower than the growth rate in the Jewish sector but higher than the global rates and rates in neighboring Arab countries).
+The peak of this growth occurred precisely at the beginning of the 30s»

-We have to admit that the eviction of tenants from their lands was not the reason, but rather the pretext for the typically Islamist behavior of the majority of Palestinians, led by the Husseini clan.
-The main purpose of the pogroms and the forced eviction of Jews from Eastern Jerusalem, Yafo, Tzfat or Hebron was Islam based «cleansing» of Palestine from Jewish «filth» and the preventing of Jewish immigration.
+3. We have to admit that the eviction of Palestinian tenants from their lands was not the reason, but rather the pretext for anti-Jewish behavior of the Palestinians, led by the Husseini clan and opposed by the Palestinian clan of Nashashibi.

-Let’s note by the way, that at the same time there was illegal immigration to Mandate Palestine from neighboring Arab countries, which British officials hid and did not include in the statistics.
+During the British Mandate, the Palestinians did not begin, but simply continued their age-old enmity towards the Jews.
+In addition to protests against the Jewish Aliya, illegal immigration came to Mandate Palestine from neighboring Arab countries, which British officials did not include in the statistics.
 The indirect calculation, taking into account the rate of natural growth and the absolute actual growth of the Arab population of Palestine, gives a figure of 100,000 illegal immigrants from 1922 to 1944.

-Probably, under the pressure of Al Qassam’s supporters, Amin al Husseini ceased to obey the British administration, and reoriented to Hitler.
+The «Higher Arab Committee», created by the Palestinians, organized a general strike, a boycott, and violent actions against the Jews.
+Under the pressure of events, Amin al Husseini ceased to obey the British administration and reoriented to Hitler.
 As a result, Amin lost the favor of the British and was forced to flee Palestine.
-Amin tried to control the Palestinian uprising from Damascus, but after the defeat left for Baghdad, and eventually landed in Berlin.
+Amin tried to control the Palestinian uprising from Damascus, and after the defeat left for Baghdad, then in 1941 landed in Berlin.

-The Palestinians disagreed with these conditions, demanded the immediate creation of a 100% Arab state under the tutelage of Britain, and proceeded to a new stage of the uprising.
-After suppressing the insurrection by force, the British adopted a more rigid line against the Jews: «Simultaneously with the brutal suppression of the uprising by military methods, Britain is taking the course to eliminate the causes of discontent among the Palestinian Arabs — that is, to restrict Jewish immigration.»
+The Palestinians disagreed with these conditions, they demanded the immediate creation of a 100% Arab state under the tutelage of Britain and proceeded to a new stage of the uprising. «Simultaneously with the brutal suppression of the uprising by military methods, Britain is taking the course to eliminate the causes of discontent among the Palestinian Arabs — that is, to restrict Jewish immigration».

 In the White Paper of 1939, the British almost completely accepted the demands of the Palestinians: